Esri/mapbook-android/mapbook-app/README.md

 Now that the mobile map package has been created and published, it can be downloaded by the app using an authenticated connection.

 ### Authentication
-When the mapbook app launches, it checks for the mobile map package (.mmpk) on the device.
+When the mapbook app launches, it checks for the ```MobileMapPackage``` (.mmpk) on the device.
 The app will attempt to download the mobile map package from [AGOL](https://arcgisruntime.maps.arcgis.com) and leverages the ArcGIS [identity](https://developers.arcgis.com/authentication/) to provide access to resources via the the [named user](https://developers.arcgis.com/authentication/#named-user-login) login pattern.
 The app prompts you for your organization’s ArcGIS Online credentials used to obtain a token later consumed by the Portal.
 The ArcGIS Runtime SDKs provide a simple to use API for dealing with ArcGIS logins.

 ![](assets/identity.png)